 The Didi fare in Australia will be based on several rates including base fare, distance fare per kilometre, time fare per minute, service or levy fee and regulatory fare like CTP fee in New South Wales.
 Minimum fares also apply on every trip.

-The following are Didi fare breakdowns in Australia.
+The following are Didi fare breakdowns in several cities around Australia.

 Apart from the fare listed above, specifically in New South Wales, you will see another fee called CTP Fee.
 It’s a new CTP scheme to collect $0.10 per kilometre on every ridesharing trip, it’s collected from riders and will be paid to NSW Government.